 These are the original wines featured in the tasting in Paris in 1976

 This was the first release of Clos du Val, and the fruit for this wine was not from the Stag's Leap estate it would become known for.
-The fruit was sourced from Park Muscatine (Howell Mountain), Steltzner (Stags Leap) and
+The fruit was sourced from Park Muscatine (Howell Mountain), Steltzner (Stags Leap) and Wappo Hill (Stags Leap).
+This wine would take first place at the 10th anniversary tasting, and provide a sentimental moment in the Somm films when Dlynn Proctor sat with Stephen Spurrier over a bottle of this wine.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.